 In the banking sector, Celent takes a broad view of digital—one that transcends new apps and the deployment of new and different channels.
-Moreover, Celent believes that digital is making it imperative for financial institutions to review and transform their organizational structures to ensure success and survival.
+Moreover, Celent believes that digital is making it imperative for financial institutions to review and transform their organisational structures to ensure success and survival.

 There are four essential qualities that companies should consider in relation to this framework.
 They are: